All Episodes

 It makes zero sense.

-They're going to be uh debating that.
+They're going to be debating that.

-Now that the nation, the Washington Times, Bloomberg, and other publications have all picked up on the fact that no, we don't think it's Russia, and we have a reason why we don't think it's Russia.
+Now that the nation, the Washington Times, Bloomberg, and other publications have all picked up on the fact that, no, we don't think it's Russia and we have a reason why we don't think it's Russia.

-And then add to that, apparently Dana Rohrbacher meets with Julian Assange, who's the only one person that knows whether or not the DNC emails actually came from Russia.
+And then to add to that, apparently Dana Rohrbacher meets with Julian Assange, who's the only one person that knows whether or not the DNC emails actually came from Russia.

-And apparently he's saying that he has proof that, like he had said to me in five separate interviews that in fact he didn't have it.
+And apparently he's saying that he has proof that, like he had said to me in five separate interviews, that in fact he didn't have it.

-Well, if it's about Trump and Russia, then we've got to ask ourselves a question.
+That raises then questions: well, if it's about Trump and Russia, then we've got to ask ourselves a question: why are we even investigating this anymore?

 And they actually followed another story, this being about Colin Kaepernick.

-And apparently there's a group that is showing their support.
+And apparently, there's a group that is showing their support.

 Now, the NFL suffered in the ratings last year.